CHOMPS2025/chomps2025.github.io/index.md

 	<li> New profiles created with an institutional email will be activated automatically.</li>
 </ul>
 -->
+<p><b>Submission Format:</b> Paper submissions must use the official ACL style templates, which are available either as an <a href="https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj">Overleaf template</a> or via <a href="https://github.com/acl-org/acl-style-files" a>downloading LaTeX or Word files</a>.
+We strongly encourage participants to use the LaTeX template.
+All submissions must be in PDF format and must conform to the official style guidelines, which are contained in these template files.
+For anonymity policy, we follow the <a href="https://aclrollingreview.org/anonymity/" a>ARR anonimity policy</a>.
+For additional submission instructions, please check the <a href="https://aacl2025-srw.github.io/guidelines" a>Author Guidelines</a>.</p>

 <p><b>Submissions' Site:</b> (a) via <a href="https://openreview.net/group?id=aclweb.org/AACL-IJCNLP/2025/Workshop/CHOMPS">Direct submission</a> (b) via <a href="https://openreview.net/group?id=aclweb.org/AACL-IJCNLP/2025/Workshop/CHOMPS_ARR_Commitment">ARR commitement</a></p>
 <!-- Special Highlights
 <h2 class="blackpar_title" id="highlights">Special Highlights</h2>